 Best for: Sustainability-focused organizations

 GoBe Robots positions itself as the eco-friendly choice, emphasizing CO2 reduction through reduced business travel.
-Part of Blue Ocean Robotics' portfolio (which also includes UVD disinfection robots), GoBe combines environmental consciousness with robust telepresence capabilities.
+Each robot can eliminate up to 3.1 tons of CO2 emissions per person annually.

 Key Features: